 A hiker’s paradise.
 Retezat is set in the Transylvanian landscape.
 It’s roughly 130 miles east of Timisoara.

-Where To Eat
+Where to Eat

 Bistro Stradivarius – Great pizza and pasta offerings.
 Decent wine selection and prices are reasonable.
 The view of Piata Unirii is one of a kind.
 I highly recommend it.

 Restaurant Timisoreana – Named after the beer.
 It’s a brewery/restaurant.
 They serve traditional Romanian food at reasonable prices.

 It’s also a quiet enough place to get stuff done if you’re a digital nomad.
-I spent almost 3 weeks in Brasov because for this reason.
-There’s really no nightlife to speak of but there are enough restaurants and pubs to satisfy.
+I spent almost three weeks in Brasov because for this reason.
+There’s no nightlife to speak of, but there are enough restaurants and pubs to satisfy.

 Kismet Dao Hostel – One of the best hostels I’ve ever stayed at.
 The staff is friendly and attentive.
 The owner, Gabi, is one cool lady and her dog Zara can keep entertained for hours.
 It’s a roomy place with plenty of showers and a nice entertainment room that’s usually empty that you can use as a workspace.
 The outside patio is big with a place to have a barbecue.

 Bran (Dracula) Castle – The Dracula Castle is the most visited tourist attraction in Romania and the most popular destination.
 Most tourists come to Brasov because of this.
 Underwhelming, in my opinion, but that’s just my opinion.